 We are a party to an employment agreement with Mr. Guo dated November 17, 2017.
 Under the employment agreement, Mr. Guo is an at-will employee, and his employment with us can be terminated by him or us at any time and for any reason.
 The employment agreement provides that Mr. Guo is entitled to a base salary of \$677,806 during his employment with us and that he is eligible, at our sole discretion, to earn a target annual bonus equal to 150% of his base salary.
-Mr. Guo is eligible to participate in our annual long-term incentive program, with a target annual equity award equal to 550% of his then-current base salary, and with the form, terms and conditions of such long-term incentive awards to be determined in our sole discretion.
+Mr. Guo's current base salary is \$711,697 and his current target annual bonus amount is 200% of his base salary.
+The employment agreement also provides that Mr. Guo is eligible to participate in our annual long-term incentive program, with a target annual equity award equal to 550% of his then-current base salary, and with the form, terms and conditions of such long-term incentive awards to be determined in our sole discretion.
+Mr. Guo's current target annual equity award is equal to 600% of his current base salary.